APMR

-The perforation schemes and the nomenclature used are the ones reported in figures below.
+The perforation schemes and the nomenclature used are the ones reported in the figures below.

-The length corrections derived here, $\varepsilon$, are determined by calculating the impedances at $z=0$ and at low pulsation $\omega$, seen by a wave propagating towards $z>0$.
+The length corrections derived here, $\varepsilon$, are determined by calculating the impedances at $z=0$ and at low pulsations $\omega$, seen by a wave propagating towards $z>0$.
 This impedances writes (see e.g. [Ray45],[Ing53b]):

 Due to perforation periodicity, the velocity components in the same planes as the interfaces between two patterns should be equal to zero.
 Thus, a wave propagating towards $z>0$ appears to propagates in a rectangular waveguide with the dimensions of the pattern: $2a \times 2b$.